DavidNash2024/Win32xx/samples/RibbonFrame/ReadMe.txt

   Sets a property value for a bound Command, for example, setting a Command to enabled or disabled depending on the state of a View.

-This example demonstratues how to override IUICommandHandler::Execute to respond to button clicks on the ribbon, and IUICommandHandler::UpdateProperty to configure parts of the ribbon.
+This example demonstrates how to override IUICommandHandler::Execute to respond to button clicks on the ribbon, and IUICommandHandler::UpdateProperty to configure parts of the ribbon.